An independent middle and high school based on Montessori principles

 Students are encouraged to perform calculations by hand and electronic methods.
 Topics in this course are important for the SAT and other college entrance exams.

-Middle School Mathematics emphasizes problem solving and assists the student in finding mathematical solutions.
-This course reviews and enhances the student’s understanding, recall, and application of basic mathematical concepts.
-Students explore the order of operations, decimals, measurement, basic geometry, data analysis, factors, proportions, ratio, integers, and algebraic equations.
+Middle school mathematics emphasizes problem solving and assists the student in finding mathematical solutions.
+In addition to problem solving this course reviews and enhances the student’s understanding of basic mathematical concepts.
+This class looks further into the order of operations, decimals, the metric system, basic geometry, data analysis, factors, proportions, ratio, integers, and algebraic equations.

 Students learn the basics of algebraic thinking while honing fundamental math skills.
 Students learn algebraic language and concepts.
 During the course they expand their ability to independently apply algebraic reasoning using real numbers, exponents, variables, ratios, proportions, equations, and inequalities.